Relationships

 Share Your Pregnancy News in Private

 If it's possible, tell your friend your baby news one-on-one and in a place where others won’t be watching or listening.
-Telling her over the phone is another good option.
+Texting her or telling her over the phone is another good option.
 Chances are she will be happy for you, but be aware that she may not be able to feel happy for you in that moment.
 If you aren’t family or close friends, it’s okay to share the news through a text or a general Facebook announcement.

 Be Sensitive about Mother’s Day